 - Key Result Areas (KRAs)

-So, let’s review some basics of each to help clarify the difference between KRAs, OKRs, and traditional KPIs.
+So, let’s review some basics of each to help clarify and understand OKR vs KPI vs KRA.
 Though KPIs, OKRs, and (in many cases) KRAs are methods of gauging performance, you shouldn’t view them as an all-or-nothing choice.
 Instead, your aim should be to figure out how to balance these complementary measures, as part of your organizational goal setting and monitoring.

-Let’s take a look at the role each play in the process, then move on to a discussion of how they might work together.
+Let’s take a look at the role each plays in the process, then move on to a discussion of how they might work together.

 Key Performance Indicators (KPIs)